darklight9811/react-latest-router/src/guards/README.md

 ### logged
 Just as guest guard, this will check for auth in router's props and will only pass if it's different from false/null.

+### title
+Updates the browser page when the route is applied, becareful to not stack those, since they will override one another.